 Digging a little deeper into this, we find that a middle to high draw is a definite advantage at Brighton over all distances when the ground is described as good to soft or slower.
 An analysis of 85 races run under such conditions returns strike rates of 6% for low, 10.6% for middle and 10.5% for high.
 The respective figures for the 212 races run on good or quicker ground over the same 2011-2020 period were; 9.6% for low, 9.2% for middle and 9% for high.

 The term course specialist can be applied to jockeys as well as horses, and there are few tracks which place quite such an emphasis upon the skill and knowledge of the rider as Brighton.
 Getting a runner to break quickly, maintaining a rhythm around the twists and undulations, and judging the pace correctly in order to keep enough in reserve for the tough finish are all key elements to success at this unusual course.

-Brighton is not the track at which to make a profit by blindly backing the market leader.
+Brighton is not the track at which to make a net win by blindly backing the market leader.
 The past few years have seen the favourites return a 30% strike rate and -£94.55 level stakes loss in handicap events.
 The 48% strike rate in non-handicaps is significantly higher, but has still resulted in a level stakes loss of -£94.55.